oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 ## Prerequisites

-This section provides the prerequisite steps to be completed before deploying an Oracle Globally Distributed Database using Podman Containers.
+This section provides the prerequisite steps to be completed before deploying an Oracle Globally Distributed Database using Podman Containers using Oracle Database FREE Images.
 In involves the podman network creation, creation of encrypted file with secrets etc.

 ### Network Management

 Before creating a container, create the podman network by creating podman network bridge based on your environment.
-If you are using the bridge name with the network subnet mentioned in this README.md then you can use the same IPs mentioned in [Deploy Oracle Globally Distributed Database Containers](#create-containers) section.
+If you are using the bridge name with the network subnet mentioned in this README.md then you can use the same IPs mentioned in [Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images](#create-containers) section.

 #### Macvlan Network